eighty20results/e20r-directory-for-pmpro/readme.txt

-=== Paid Memberships Pro - Extended Member Directory Add On ===
+=== E20R Directory for PMPro ===
-Contributors: strangerstudios, eighty20results
+Contributors: eighty20results, strangerstudios
-Tags: pmpro, paid memberships pro, members, directory Requires at least: 4.4
+Tags: pmpro, paid memberships pro, members, directory, eighty/20 results Requires at least: 4.4
-Tested up to: 4.9.8
+Tested up to: 5.1.1
-Stable tag: 2.9.1
+Stable tag: 3.0

 Add a robust Member Directory and Profiles to Your Membership Site - with attributes to customize the display.

 == Description ==
 The Member Directory Add On enhances your membership site with a public or private, searchable directory and member profiles.

-This plugin creates 2 shortcodes for a Member Directory and Member Profile pages, which can be defined in Memberships > Page Settings of the WordPress admin.
+This plugin creates 2 short codes for a Member Directory and Member Profile pages, which can be defined in Memberships > Page Settings of the WordPress admin.

-Shortcode attributes for `[pmpro_member_directory]` include:
+Shortcode attributes for `[e20r-directory-for-pmpro]` include:

 1. avatar_size: The square pixel dimensions of the avatar to display.
 Requires the "show_avatar" attribute to be set to 'true'. default: '128' (accepts any numerical value).
 1. fields: Display additional user meta fields. default: none (accepts a list of label names and field IDs, i.e. fields="Company,company;Website,user_url").
 1. layout: The format of the directory. default: div (accepts 'table', 'div', '2col', '3col', and '4col').
 1. levels: The level ID or a comma-separated list of level IDs to include in the directory. default: all levels (accepts a single level ID or a comma-separated list of IDs).
+1. paginated: Whether to use pagination or not (default: true )
-1. limit: the number of members to display per page
+1. page_size: The number of records per page in a paginated display (default: 15)
 1. link: Optionally link the member directory item to the single member profile page. default: true (accepts 'true' or 'false').
 1. order: Sort the results based on the order_by attribute in ascending or descending order. default: ASC (accepts 'DESC' or 'ASC').
-1. order_by: The sort order for the results. default: 'u.display_name' (accepts 'u.user_email', 'u.user_email', 'u.display_name', 'u.user_login', 'u.user_registered', 'mu.membership_id', 'mu.startdate', 'joindate')
+1. order_by: The sort order for the results. default: 'display_name' (accepts 'user_email', 'display_name', 'user_login', 'user_registered', 'membership_id', 'startdate', 'joindate', 'last_name', 'first_name' )
 1. show_avatar: Display the user's avatar generated via Gravatar (https://en.gravatar.com) or user-submitted using a plugin like Simple Local Avatars (https://wordpress.org/plugins/simple-local-avatars/); default: true (accepts 'true' or 'false').
 1. show_email: Display the user's email address; default: true (accepts 'true' or 'false').
 1. show_level: Display the user's membership level; default: true  (accepts 'true' or 'false').